 A corporate learning culture is crucial to a business’ success.
 It’s an organization-wide commitment to learning.
 Employee and leadership’s professional growth enables a company to innovate and evolve its culture, practices, and policies, as well as in the work it does for clients.

 A corporate learning culture requires and values continuous learning: questioning of practices, policies, and work.
 The most successful learning cultures continually assess how the organization is learning and growing.
-They look both internal and externally.
+They look both internally and externally.
 Useful questions include:

 - What are we doing now?